CSE232-MSU/CSE232-VSCCONF/README.md

 Recommended VSCode configurations for C++ debugging in CSE 232

+Used by the CSE 232 website.
+[Repository for the website can be found here.](https://github.com/CSE232-MSU/CSE232)

 Downloading these files can be done using the given `curl` commands.
 The `curl` (or, "cURL") program is a command-line tool used to transfer data from network protocols.
 This GitHub repository is simply a host for these configuration files.

 ## gdbinit